Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Scroll compressors are positive-displacement type compressors that work by internal compression.
-Air is drawn in from atmosphere and trapped, before being reduced in volume, and then finally, discharged at an outlet port.
+Scroll air compressors are positive-displacement type compressors that work by internal compression.
+Air is drawn in from the atmosphere and trapped, before being reduced in volume, and then finally, discharged at an outlet port.

-The concept of a scroll compressor has been around for way longer than a century, but it took significant advances more recently in manufacturing technology to make the product viable and commonly found.
+The concept of a scroll-type air compressor has been around for way longer than a century, but it took significant advances more recently in manufacturing technology to make the product viable and commonly found.